-Credit for Previous Education or Experience: Transfer of credits for the VN program may be granted for related previous courses completed with a minimum of "C" at Xavier College or other training programs equivalent to Xavier College nursing courses such as: accredited registered nursing courses; accredited vocational nursing courses; accredited psychiatric technician courses; armed services nursing courses; or other courses determined by the College as equivalent.
-Credits from other institutions accredited by an agency recognized by the United States Department of Education (USDE) or the Council for Higher Education Accreditation (CHEA) shall be limited to non-nursing courses only: Anatomy & Physiology, Nutrition and Growth & Development (or Human Development).
+Credit for Previous Education or Experience: Transfer of credits for the VN program may be granted for related previous courses completed with a minimum of "C" at Xavier College or other training programs equivalent to Xavier College nursing courses such as: accredited registered nursing courses; accredited vocational nursing courses; accredited psychiatric technician courses; military nursing courses; or other courses determined by the College as equivalent.
+Xavier College will accept and review military transcripts for potential credit.
+Applicants with training in the military may submit transcripts of such training in the same way they would submit a college transcript for review.
+The Director will review the military transcript and determine if the courses are transferable for credits or hours depending on the program for which they are applying.
+Credits from other institutions accredited by an agency recognized by the United States Department of Education (USDE) or the Council for

+Higher Education Accreditation (CHEA) shall be limited to non-nursing courses only: Anatomy & Physiology, Nutrition and Growth & Development (or Human Development).